starputzer/nscale-dms-assistent/docs/DEPLOYMENT_GUIDE.md

-# nScale DMS Assistant - Deployment Guide
+# Digitale Akte Assistent - Deployment Guide

-This guide covers deploying the nScale DMS Assistant in production environments.
+This guide covers deploying the Digitale Akte Assistent in production environments.

+**Last Updated:** May 30, 2025

 ## Table of Contents